right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 closed-ended survey questions-star rating

-• Numerical Rating Scale Questions require respondents to rate a particular aspect using a numerical scale, typically ranging from 1 to 10 rating scale, 1 to 5 rating scale, or 1 to 7 rating scale, and more.
+• Numerical Rating Scale Questions require respondents to rate a particular aspect using a numerical scale like a 5-point rating, 7-point, 10-point or 11-point rating scale.
+Questions like 1 to 10 rating scale survey questions, 1 to 5 rating scale survey questions, or 1 to 7 rating scale survey questions, are examples of numerical rating scale questions.
 This type of question provides a more precise measurement of satisfaction or opinion and can be useful when you want to collect quantitative data.

 closed ended questions with numerical rating scale